How To Open a Pop-Up Shop

 A pop-up shop (sometimes referred to as a pop-up store or flash retailing) is a temporary storefront that’s intended to attract a high volume of customers over a short period of time.
 These physical locations can range from brick-and-mortar spaces to market stalls, and because they aren’t meant to be permanent, they work well for generating brand awareness or introducing new products.

-Some of the benefits of a pop-up shop include:
+What are the benefits of a pop-up shop?

 Types of pop-up shops